 Author Archive | Wayne

-Lag is what separates the “haves” from the “have-nots” in the game of golf.
+Mac is one of the all-time great ball strikers and characters in the game.
 Join the forum discussion on this post

 Wayne (The Teacher): “So, how are you today, Mr. S?
 We haven’t had a lesson together before, so tell me about your game.
 What kind of handicap are you playing to these days?”
 Mr. S. (The Student): “I’m a 22, but I’m trending to a 21.”
 Wayne: “And about how long have you been playing?”